 - Scheduled flight, inclusive of airport taxes where applicable, as specified in the itinerary

-- Park, ranger guide, conservation fees and community bed night fees
+- Park, ranger guide, conservation fees

 - Administration fee